5g-mobility/5g-mobility/README.md

 ## Problem

-It is necessary to develop a service whose objective is to support the traffic control entities on highways, in order to guarantee help in any situations that may occur on them.
+It is necessary to develop a service whose objective is to support the traffic control entities on roads, in order to guarantee help in any situations that may occur on them.

 It is intended to create a intelligent solution that takes advantage of traffic cameras and radars from the PASMO project, so that in the cloud computing environments from the 5GASP and the 5GAIner projects, it is possible to detect anomalous and relevant situations in the traffic flow of the A25, Praia da Barra and Costa-Nova.